stugalabs/myhrt-releases/README.md

 - The app can't update itself.
 Check Releases for new versions, or add this repository to Obtainium.
 - Android will ask you to allow installs from your browser or file manager.
 That's normal for apps installed outside the Play Store.

+## Support the project

+MyHRT is free, with no ads and no tracking.
+If you'd like to help, there are several ways, and most of them cost nothing: [myhrt.health/support](https://myhrt.health/support/)

 ## Important

 - For adults (18+) only.